 We finally told our builder, CalAtlantic Homes, that Company A had had three attempts to fix it and make it right, and we operate by a three strikes, you’re out rule.
 So the other day the builder sent out a representative from Company B. I took the rep into the bathroom and said, “I’m going to let you take it all in.
 Tell me what you notice, and then I’ll tell you our concerns.”

 He immediately noticed the bottom of our shower.
-You guys, the floor of the shower is bowing when you step on it near the drain.
+The floor of the shower is bowing when you step on it near the drain.
 There are cracks in the grout around the drain.
-There’s a chipped floor tile (not our fault– I don’t think my liter bottle of shampoo could chip a tile).
+There’s a chipped floor tile.
 I’m assuming it occurred during one of the “fixes” when someone dropped a tool.
 And then there’s the tile, grout, and caulking issues on the walls and around the windows.
 I’ll let the photos speak for themselves.

 Note: This is the current state of the shower.
 I figured it’s kind of pointless to show past photos.
 Also, keep in mind we’ve used this shower for a total of 3 months, and we’re not aggressive showerers.